miketorreno/TalentHive/README.md

   - [ ] Add datepicker package for job posting
   - [ ] Add awesome data display package
   - [ ] Add conventional price range picker package
-- [ ] Integrate Redis (for blazingly fast experience) - No one is patient
+- [ ] Integrate Redis (for blazingly fast experience) - `No one is patient enough to wait for the bot to respond`
 - [ ] Add more features
 - [ ] Add more documentation